 Voice AI includes Real-Time call transcription, and even delivers the transcripts in a simply text-based format.
 The transcripts go as far as to even identify each individual speaker within the transcript for ultimate clarity.
 Over time, the more the AI processes, the better it gets at understanding conversations and unique nuances within language.

 Voice AI also two more time-saving features, Action Items and Snippets.
 Action Items act as a real-time, AI powered to-do lists.
 During your conversation, the Voice AI highlights and pulls out key tasks and events, and automatically places them on a To-Do list.
 In a similar fashion, Snippets will take notes on your conversation, and highlight important points or key takeaways.
 A Call Summary view is also available to conveniently collect all this information in one location.
+The best part is that all of this added AI functionality has had little impact on Dialpad pricing.

 5. Cisco WebEx Personal Assistant